 - 1 2/3 C sugar

 - 2/3 C boiling water or hot coffee

 For the Peppermint Frosting

 - 1 C unsalted butter

 - 2 pounds powdered sugar

 - Preheat the oven to 350F.

 - Prepare two 6-inch round cake pans with non-stick spray and flour and bake even strips.

 - Melt the butter and let it cool.
-Sift the flour, cocoa, baking soda and baking powder.
-To it add the sugar, eggs, milk and coffee.
-Beat until mixes and smooth.
+Sift the flour, cocoa, baking soda, and baking powder.
+To it add the sugar, eggs, milk, and hot water /coffee.
+Beat until mixed and smooth.

-- Divide the batter between the two pans and bake 30 -35 minutes.
+- Divide the batter between the two pans and bake for 30 -35 minutes.